Deportiva Venados: History

-In the 2021–22 season the team was promoted to the Liga Premier de México – Serie A after defeating C.D.
+In the 2021–22 season the club was promoted to the Liga Premier de México (Serie A), after defeating C.D.
 Avispones de Chilpancingo in the promotion playoff.
 Previously the team had eliminated clubs Álamos, Inter Playa del Carmen, Caballeros de Córdoba and Delfines UGM.
 However, the team failed to win the national championship as it was defeated in the final by Mazorqueros F.C.